phaetto/Commands/README.md

 So I have made this small engine for custom predefined commands that you can easily extend.

 ## Testing
-I have been using PIC32 for testing this project.
-The family of microcontrollers must support pointers to functions (older 8-bit PIC families do not :-( ).
+I have been testing on PIC32/PIC16.
+The compiler for the family of microcontrollers you select must support pointers to functions.

 ## Features
 The command-engine includes